Experienced Advocacy For Large Business And International IRS Audits

 - Copies of any and all registration statements filed with the SEC regarding stock offerings or splits and debenture offerings, if applicable

 LB&I Revenue Agents are experienced in auditing businesses, One of their tricks is to try to convince you to talk to them without professional help.
 Don’t fall for it!
 They can get information with a few simple questions.
-When you recieve a letter or call from the IRS, immediately call Ron Cappuccio at (856) 665-2121.
+When you receive a letter or call from the IRS, immediately contact me, Ronald J. Cappuccio, J.D., LL.M.
+(Tax), at 856-665-2121 or text me at 856-745-4330.
 I will deal with the IRS and limit your contact with them.